 30 credits

-This module will focus your attention on how researchers have utilised a range of qualitative and quantitative research methods to develop attentiveness to everyday life and how lives are lived at the junctures of self, family, culture and social worlds.
-This module aims to ground your understandings of social life through practical application of methods and data analysis.
+This module will focus your attention on how social scientists have utilised a range of qualitative and quantitative methods to research social life in its various forms.
+This module grounds your understandings of research methods through the practical application of data collection and analysis, and critical reflection on the research process.
 You will gain hands-on experience of research skills throughout the module that can be applied to future study and employability.

 In Year 2, you'll explore a range of classic and contemporary thinkers to address the double role that sociology has inherited from its origins.
 You will understand the historical and theoretical conceptualisations and methodological approaches to researching ‘race' and ethnicity in contemporary society.
 Alongside this you will build upon your existing research skills.
 You will have the opportunity to specialise in your main interests via a choice of modules.